fogx/docarray/docs/fundamentals/document/construct.md

 To learn more about nested Document, please read {ref}`recursive-nested-document`.
 ```

-Document can be nested inside `.chunks` and `.matches`.
-The nested structure can be specified directly during construction:
+A Document can be nested inside `.chunks` and `.matches`.
+The nested structure can be specified directly during
+construction:

 ```python
 from docarray import Document